 Get a glimpse of life at the racing kennels, where you’ll have the opportunity to talk to the mushers and trainers, and meet adorable puppies.
 You’ll be whisked through the Alaskan wilderness in an authentic sled, in summer, with wheels rather than runners, with a chance to marvel at the gorgeous scenery.

 Alternatively, take a helicopter to a glacier where you can get a taste of winter sled rides, even in summer, as eager teams of huskies race across the ice and snow.
-Popular destinations for dog-sledding include Fairbanks, Denali, Juneau, Anchorage, and Seward.
+Popular destinations for dog-sledding in Alaska include Fairbanks, Denali, Juneau, Anchorage, and Seward.

 Kayak on Glacier-Fed Lakes